 Article 1 of the Hague Convention essentially makes it known that the Hague Convention is not ‘supplemental’ and works as the default means of service for any country that has ratified its provisions.
 Since the Convention seeks to streamline and expedite the service of documents aboard, the Convention’s objective is well-intentioned; it seeks to provide service of the documents so that the recipient has sufficient time to prepare and defend themselves.
-This is especially important because most transnational cases have the statute of limitations come dangerously close to rendering their case stale.
-Consequently, the treaty’s multifaceted approach to service of process is very welcome.
+This is especially important because most transnational cases have a statute of limitations that come dangerously close to rendering their case stale.
+Consequently, the treaty’s multifaceted approach to Process Service is very welcome.

 The Hague Convention seeks international judicial assistance, juxtaposing due process requirements and individual sovereignty with the expedited and efficient process to transnational litigants.
 In its essence, the treaty allows for flexibility in service and does not in any way affect a state’s chosen limits on the jurisdictional reach of its courts.

 Article 2: The Central Authority

 Under the Hague Convention, each signatory has to designate a ‘Central Authority’ to accept incoming service requests.
 The Hague Convention specifies the form of these requests.
 The Central Authority acts as a docking point between the two countries that transmits the request from one country to another after ensuring the request is in a standardized form.
 It allows for uniformity in the styles of the request and conveys it to the receiving country.